Streamlining My Life with Evernote

 Like many before me, I started using Evernote for my grocery shopping list.
 Personally, I love creating my list with the open box feature rather than numbers or bullets because I do check off the items as I put them in my cart.
 No wondering if I forgot something.
 Using the checklist also helps prevent impulse buys.

 I have notes for Target, The Container Store, and Ikea too.
-I don't frequent these stores nearly as much as I did when I had a car.
+I don't frequent these stores nearly as much as I did years ago.
 My Person and I will sometimes be out and unexpectedly stop in at one of these stores.
-I've been happy on several occasions to pop open Evernote and see a reminder to buy a certain sized box or ibuprofen, whatever we may need.
+I've been happy on several occasions to pop open Evernote and see a reminder to buy Ibuprofen, or whatever we may need.

 With a premium subscription, we could share any of these notes.
 For right now, I keep track of most of the shopping.
 My Person has access to the grocery list, so he can add his desire for specific K-cup purchases.
 He loves coffee even more than I do.